Fivium/ASBO/README.md

 Displays per second breakdown of active database sessions

-**FOR DEMO/DEVELOPMENT ONLY - NOT PEN TESTED - PASSWORDS STORED IN PLAIN TEXT**

 ## Use

 For **ORACLE STANDARD EDITION** (not needed for enterprise edition), need to setup some snapping, Oracle Snapper for Standard Edition (OSSE)